-The simple fact the debate is framed as “feminist VS male-right defender” says a lot about the toxic and divisive culture we’re living in.
+But the simple fact the debate was framed as “feminist VS male-right defender” says a lot about the toxic and divisive culture we’re living in.

 How Toxic Masculinity Hides

 Toxic masculinity, same as extremist feminism, rarely comes out saying the harsh truths.